sawers-rellan-labs/esfoyaza/README.md

 Informal meeting to talk (mainly) about maize, local adaptation, plant nutrition and related areas.

-We meet on Wednesdays at Bra-Tao at 18:00.
+We meet on Wednesdays at Tacos San Juan at 19:15.
 See the list of papers below.
 Suggest more on slack.

 ![Esfoyaza](http://asturies.com/sites/default/files/Esfoyaza.jpg)